Now in their third year, The International Canine Health Awards

 profession and the world of scientific research, including experts

 in the nominees' selected fields.
-All nominations should be sent
+All nominations should be made

-Following the high calibre of the nominations for the first year
+Following the high calibre of the nominations in previous years,

-of the competition, the Kennel Club Charitable Trust is eagerly
+the Kennel Club Charitable Trust is eagerly awaiting this year's

 The objectives of the International Canine Health Awards are to

 inspire others.
-As the awards return for their second year,
+As the awards return for their third year, Caroline

 nominations to help achieve the objectives: "In the past few years